Author: sulochana

 At a glance(2026): Singapore stands out regionally for its selective, predictable, and long-term immigration framework.

 Across Asia, governments are recalibrating immigration policy to attract global talent and remote professionals.
-While countries like Malaysia and the UAE focus on flexibility, Singapore’s strategy remains selective, emphasising quality, compliance, and long-term contribution over volume.
+While countries like Malaysia and the UAE focus on flexibility, Singapore’s strategy remains selective, emphasising quality, compliance, and long-term economic participation over volume.

 Regional Outlook: Asia Talent Visas at a Glance (2026)